ShuklaGroup/LazBFDEF/DATA.md

 `LazDEF_protbert.npy`: matrix of LazDEF held-out sequence embeddings from ProtBERT

+The rows of the .npy matrices correspond exactly to the rows of the *_sample.csv files.
+For example, the first row of LazBF_mlm_none.npy is an embedding of the peptide in the first row of LazBF_sample.csv.

 `pretraining_peptides_4_2.fasta`: Fasta file of the peptide sequences used for pretraining Peptide-ESM

 We reccomend that you place the `.npy` files in `LazBFDEF/Embeddings`.
 We also reccomend placing `pretraining_peptides_4_2.fasta` in `LazBFDEF/Data`.